hannah-nolte/Authorship-Gender-Project/docs/index.md

 # Methodology

 Both appropriate statistical methods and machine learning techniques were used to analyze the data of interest.
-- To quantify the gender representation for each paper, a metric where each author on a paper is assigned either 0 or 1 based on their gender (male = 0, female = 1) was used.
+- To quantify the gender representation for each paper, a metric where each author on a paper is assigned either 0 or 1 based on their estimated gender (male = 0, female = 1) was used.
 These assigned values were then summed and divided over the total number of authors of the paper.
 - The abstracts were analyzed using the 2015 version of the Linguistic Inquiry and Word Count software (LIWC; Pennebaker et al., 2015), which is a natural language text processing module.
 Words within the input text document are compared to LIWC's validated dictionaries indicating ~90 psychometric properties.
 - Principal Component Analysis (PCA) was used to test if the high dimensional output generated by LIWC could be represented using an underlying set of components.
 - K-means clustering using the PCA components was used to determine if the articles could be classified into certain clusters.
 These clusters could then be compared to the demographic variables such as gender and ethnicity representation scores to investigate if demographic composition of authors influenced their writing style.